 Take a Break in Old Town Square

 This is another super touristy place just full of people from around the world wandering in and out, but I really enjoyed taking a breather here.
-I landed in Old Town Square on accident when following a treasure map on Yelp to find a lunch nearby, but changed my plans when I saw the street meat.
-God I love some good street meat.
+I landed in Old Town Square on accident when following a treasure map on Yelp to find lunch nearby, but changed my plans when I saw the street meat.
+God, I love some good street meat.
 I was drawn in by the old Prague ham spinning over wood fires.

 I feel like I remember paying barely anything for a giant plate of delicious ham, but I wish I paid attention to what I was charged now.
 There are a lot of reports online about the vendors putting heavy pieces of ham on your plate and charging you by the weight of it.
 I feel like I paid before they even cut mine, so I may have been in the clear but it is something you should watch out for.

 The one thing that I really did love about Old Town Square, besides the tasty ham, was the energy of the area.
 Most of the square is still the same historic buildings and sculptures from a faraway past.
 If you can just tune out all of the selfie stick-wielding tourists for a minute, this is one of those areas that you can sit back and picture a place from long ago.
 It’s almost like you can step back into time here.